telerik/reporting-docs/knowledge-base/html5-viewer-export-operations-fail-in-chrome-and-firefox-with-err-connection-reset.md

 ---
 title: Export operations fail in Chrome and Firefox with ERR_CONNECTION_RESET
-description: Export operations initiated through the HTML5 Viewer results in ERR\_CONNECTION\_RESET error in Firefox and Chrome browsers when Telerik UI for ASP.NET AJAX RadCompression is *enabled.
+description: Export operations initiated through the HTML5 Viewer results in ERR\_CONNECTION\_RESET error in Firefox and Chrome browsers when Telerik UI for ASP.NET AJAX RadCompression is enabled.
 type: how-to
 page_title: ERR_CONNECTION_RESET error is thrown on trying to export a report to another rendering format
-slug: html5-viewer-export-operations-fail-in-chrome-and-firefox-with-err_connection_reset
+slug: html5-viewer-export-operations-fail-in-chrome-and-firefox-with-err-connection-reset
 res_type: kb
 ---